brooklynjs/brooklynjs.github.io/speakers.md

 We have:
 - WiFi
 - VGA
-- VGA to Thunderbolt adapters
+- VGA to Thunderbolt and VGA to USB-C adapters

 Please bring any adapters if you need special one.
 We can also bring a portable speaker if you have audio in your demo or presentation.
 Please let us know in advance.
 If you have any other needs for your talk, feel free to contact the organizers.